abehr/antibody-language/README.md

 - Load the ESM deep Transformer language model.
 - Compute embeddings for the 89k candidate sequences with binding energy calculations, for use in training the downstream evaluation model.
 - Generate a set of randomly-mutated candidate sequences to compare with the language model & compute embeddings for those candidates.
-- (todo) Generate a set of candidate sequences mutated using a substitution matrix, to compare with the language model and compute their embeddings.
+- (ToDo) Generate a set of candidate sequences mutated using a substitution matrix, to compare with the language model and compute their embeddings.
-- Generate (todo: a set of) candidate sequences mutated using the language model.
+- Generate (ToDo: a set of) candidate sequences mutated using the language model.
 We plan to evaluate several ways of performing this "unmasking" task, which we discuss in the report.
+We expect that other strategies will be more effective than our current "naive" strategy.

-The embeddings generated (1) randomly, (2) using a substitution matrix, and (3) by the language model will be compared using the regression model.
+(ToDo) The embeddings generated (1) randomly, (2) using a substitution matrix, and (3) by the language model will be compared using the regression model.

 Finally, we will attempt to augment and/or fine-tune the model to improve the performance on this task.